-Is a condition that refers to the loss of fat pads on feet, which causes thinning of the protective cushioning fat pad that sits under the bones, in the ball of the foot.
+Is a condition that refers to the loss of fat pads in the balls of the feet, which causes thinning of the protective cushioning that sits under the bones.

-This is commonly seen in elderly people and can cause significant pain while walking, as the shock absorption from the fatty tissue is no longer there.
+This is commonly seen in elderly people causing significant pain while walking, as the shock absorption from the fatty tissue is no longer there.

 Without the fat pads the whole bodyweight shifts onto these bones with minimal to no protection.
 Therefore the load under this area is unable to be spread out effectively leading to pain, inflammation and over time possible damage to the bones.